 Heavy storms through Cleveland cause overflow, prompt swimming advisory at Edgewater Beach

-Evening storm May 28 causes combined sewer outfall to discharge into Lake Erie
+August 6 storm causes combined sewer outfall to discharge into Lake Erie

-Cleveland (May 29, 2019) – Early this morning, the Northeast Ohio Regional Sewer District posted a public advisory at Edgewater Beach; the advisory was posted as a result of a combined sewer overflow (CSO) event at the beach just before 8:00 p.m.
-May 28.
-This was confirmed by the Sewer District’s Sewer System Maintenance and Operations crew at 10:50 p.m.
-Tuesday night.
+Cleveland (August 6, 2019) – This afternoon, the Northeast Ohio Regional Sewer District posted a public advisory at Edgewater Beach; the advisory was posted as a result of a combined sewer overflow (CSO) event at the beach at approximately 1:45 p.m. on Tuesday, August 6.
+This was confirmed by the Sewer District’s Sewer System Maintenance & Operations crew at 2:30 p.m.
+Tuesday.